Bets against pound, hedging costs escalate on Scotland nerves

 With just ten days to go before the vote, a YouGov survey for the Sunday Times newspaper put the "Yes" to independence campaign narrowly ahead at 51 percent against the "No" camp at 49 percent, overturning a 22-point lead for the unionist campaign in just a month.

-That prompted investors to pull out from the pound, dragging it to a 10-month low of $1.6104 GBP=D4.
+That prompted investors to pull out from the pound, dragging it to a 10-month low of $1.6104.
 It recovered slightly to $1.6142, still down 1.2 percent on the day and more than 10 cents below an almost six-year high hit eight weeks ago.

 Until late last month, most investors have been factoring in only a slight chance that Scotland would vote to split up the three-century-old union with the rest of the United Kingdom.